JereKuusela/valheim-world_edit_commands/publish/README.md

 	- Adds a new parameter `step` to the `terrain` command to automatically calculate the offset based on radius.
 	- Adds a new parameter `angle` to the `terrain` command to select the slope and step direction.
 	- Adds a new parameter `fuel` to the `object` command to set or print the fuel amount.
+	- Changes offset parameter description from `x,z,y` to `forward,right,up`.
+	- Changes rotation parameter description from `y,x,z` to `yaw,roll,pitch`.
 	- Changes parameters `radius` and `square`of the `terrain` command to `circle` and `rect`.
+	- Improves output of some commands.
+	- Removes the size restriction from `circle` and `rect` parameters.

 - v1.0
 	- Initial release.